monoklabs/monok-docs/docs/integrations.rst

 __ `monok profile`_

 That's it, you can then start pushing out articles by opening up an article, pressing push to wordpress and chosing your wordpress url.

+Troubleshooting
+**********************

+Many servers limit the amount of data you can send to them.
+When a thumbImageData field is sent, it can exceed that limit, thus yielding a `413 Payload Too Large`_ error.
+To resolve this issue, make sure your Nginx value for client_max_body_size is larger than 10mb.

+In some cases, the website has limited POST and GET calls by restriction endpoints through Nginx.
+To resolve this, open up the following endpoint:

+wetten.com/us/wp-json/monok/*

+The wildcard is there because there are two paths, Nginx configurations understands wildcards

+If your Nginx setup resitricts IP's, open it up for this address: 51.15.93.77

 Clipboard
 --------